lastic/lastic.github.io/_posts/2024-05-12-welcome-to-myblog.md

 Sometimes I find a way to teach an old dog new tricks using more recent hardware, sometimes I just delve into older stuff.

-Coming from a programmer-degree in my studies but never having used to skills , I am trying to embark on developing in Python, Assembler  , C .
+Coming from a programmer-degree in my studies but never having used those skills , I am trying to embark on developing in Python, Assembler , C .

 My UNIX background from my student days and my broad experience in computing systems (mainframe/midrange/pc's) has aided me a lot in my networking career.